Brian Cheesman

-Brian Eldon Frederick Cheesman (born 14 June 1929 in Shefford Woodlands, Berkshire) is a former English cricketer, a right-handed batsman who bowled right-arm off break.
+Brian Eldon Frederick Cheesman (born 14 June 1929) is a former English cricketer, a right-handed batsman who bowled right-arm off break.

 He made his debut for Berkshire in the 1963 Minor Counties Championship against Dorset.
 Also in 1963 he made a single appearance for the Surrey Second XI against the Warwickshire Second XI in the Second Eleven Championship.

 In 1965 he made his List-A debut for the club in the 1965 Gillette Cup against Somerset, which Berkshire lost by five wickets.
 The following season he played two List-A matches in the 1966 Gillette Cup against Hertfordshire, where he scored his highest List-A score of 31.
 In the Second Round he made his final List-A appearance against Gloucestershire.

 His final appearance for Berkshire was in the 1966 Minor Counties Championship against Oxfordshire.
 He represented Berkshire 37 times in the championship.